-This policy also applies to incidents of sexual assault and sexual violence involving a member of the College community that occur during out of country activities or off College property but has a real and substantial link to the College.
+This policy also applies to incidents of sexual assault and sexual violence involving a member of the College community that occur on or off College property, including out of country, or that occur online, and that have a real and substantial link to the College.
 This includes, but not limited to, incidents of sexual assault and sexual violence involving a member of the College community that occur off College property at:

-- any College-sanctioned program or event and that may or may not pose a subsequent risk to the safety of member(s) of the College community while on College property; or - any non-sanctioned program or event and that pose a subsequent risk to the safety of members of the College community, while on College property.
+- any College-sanctioned program or event and that may or may not pose a subsequent risk to the safety of member(s) of the College community while on College property; or - any non-sanctioned program or event and that pose a subsequent risk to the safety of member(s) of the College community while on College property.